glade78/bindingutilWeb/README.md

 7. Support addBinding and RemoveBinding
 8. Support Eventbased binding trigger easy to cleanup
 9. Prevent Memory Leak
+10. Can be use with all popular javascript frameworks.
+11. Provides more control for binding javascript object and HTML Elements

 ## Dependency
 CreateJS, Jquery